 What do I mean by this?
 Suppose your task is to teach an introductory calculus course.
 What should you teach?
 Well that's a silly question--I teach calculus!
 What's calculus?
 Here, you say patiently, taking a calculus text-book down from the shelf and opening it to the table of contents, We start with this, and then we do this, and then...
 So my point is that maybe there's a much better way.

 Over the years I've written lots of stuff about this, slowly trying to converge on something that's at least right for me.
-Here's a recent paper which explores the metaphor of math teacher as artist and a more recent paper looking at the process of design and construction.
+Here's a recent paper which explores the metaphor of math teacher as artist.

-For most of my career, my focus has been on the development of what can be called "investigative" problems--problems that reach out and grab hold of you, that suggest conjectures you can make and test, that engender discussion and argument among colleagues, that will yield to careful thought and persistence, perhaps with a guiding hand, encouraging mastery of some new skills along the way, and that at the end will display for you a canvas of beauty and power.
+My main interest is in the development of what can be called investigative problems--problems that reach out and grab hold of you, that suggest conjectures you can make and test, that engender discussion and argument among colleagues, that will yield to careful thought and persistence, perhaps with a guiding hand, encouraging mastery of some new skills along the way, and that at the end will display for you a canvas of beauty and power.